chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Chinese Hate Speech Classification Task

-This aims to explore potential features of hate speech in Chinese (simplified, traditional) and Cantonese that could be useful for future classification models.
-I scrapped relevant Tweets using a keyword approach as my dataset.
+This aims to explore potential features of hate speech in Chinese that could be useful for future classification tasks.
+The training dataset contains relevant Tweets I scrapped using a keyword approach.
 A total of 10 features were extracted from the Tweets, and they fall into the following 4 categories:

 1. Semantic Features
 2. Sentiments